Strong Beats vs. Weak Beats

 Play the section slowly, using the words “And Then To Here”, if you choose.
-Make the second, third and fourth beats lead toward the downbeat of the next measure.
+Make the second, third, and fourth beats lead toward the downbeat of the next measure.

 As with all practice, exaggerate like crazy.
 If you are getting louder as you move through the bar, then start very quietly and grow to extremely loud.
-Be garish and brash in your demonstration of your ideas (in this case, the crescendo).
+Be garish and brash in the demonstration of your ideas (in this case, the crescendo).

-As you get used to this way of working, it will start to become habit, and everything you play will naturally move forward more musically.
-You’ll find greater understanding in the music that you play, and when you don’t understand something, you’ll have ways to explore it and get to know it better.
+As you get used to this way of working, it will start to become a habit, and everything you play will naturally move forward more musically.
+You’ll find greater understanding of the music that you play, and when you don’t understand something, you’ll have ways to explore it and get to know it better.